Proudly New Zealand made, this range of knitwear uses a yarn that combines Merino wool with ethically-sourced possum fur.

 Merino Wool has unique characteristics.
 Each fibre is exceptionally fine, long and densely crimped, retaining heat close to the skin and keeping out the cold.
 The fibre also wicks moisture away from the skin, allowing the Merino sheep to stay warm and dry.
 Spun Merino retains all of these qualities and is one of the most durable natural yarns.
 It is even known for its hypoallergenic properties.

 The fibres of Possum Fur are hollow, trapping warm air against the skin.
-The only other animal with this astonishing insulating fur is the Polar Bear, the trapped air not only retains heat efficiently but makes the fur light in weight.
+The only other animal with this astonishing insulating fur is the Polar Bear; the trapped air not only retains heat efficiently but makes the fur light in weight.
 Blending Possum Fur with Merino Wool reduces the weight of the garment, while dramatically increasing its warmth.
-A beneficial enzyme in Possum Fur has been researched and is proven to improve skin conditions such as eczema.
+Even more astonishingly, a beneficial enzyme in Possum Fur is proven to improve skin conditions such as eczema.

-Today possums are considered the major animal pest in New Zealand with the number of possums estimated to exceed 70 million (twice the number of sheep).
+It is imperative to Noble Wilde that the possum fur used in their products is ethically sourced.
+The Brushtail Possum was a species introduced to New Zealand in 1837, to establish a fur industry.
+However, since it has no natural predator, by 1900 there was significant damage to the native flora and fauna, crops and orchards.
+Today, possums are considered the major animal pest in New Zealand with numbers estimated to exceed 70 million (twice the number of sheep).
 Possums are ravenous eaters that consume a staggering amount of native vegetation, which is in excess of 21, 000 tonnes per day.